 A $120,000,000 price tag was absorbed when $649,400,000 rolled into Lucasian coffers, down considerably after the force-feeding of Jar Jar and merchandising overkill left segments of the known universe in rebellion.
 George’s home planet (Marin) may have been shaken that his Force came in 4th for ’02, trailing heroic hobbits, happy Hogwarts and the first leaps of the unassuming arachrobat Peter Parker.

-2005 then lined up against the George Empire with the rollout of the 4th Potter prize, Narnian chronicling and Big Dog remakes of War Of The Worlds and King Kong.
+2005 then lined up against the Georgian Empire with the rollout of the 4th Potter prize, Narnian chronicling and Big Dog remakes of War Of The Worlds and King Kong.
 At a tag of $115,000,000, STAR WARS: EPISODE III—REVENGE OF THE SITH fought back with greater finesse and more fury than the first two episodes, ending on a much better note (for fans enjoyment and qualities sake, if not for the pulverized Rebels).

 Christensen is stronger this time around, as are Portman and McGregor.
 Thirsting for the cloak of Emperor, McDiarmid has a fiendish field day.
 Reporting for duty: Lee, Jackson, Daniels, Baker and Frank Oz as ‘Yoda’.
 Though his estimable presence is still underused, Jimmy Smits at least gets more to do this go-round.
 Over the densely plotted, darker- themed, grislier 140 minutes some 2,150 special effects shots zip, zoom, flash and blow-up around the gallery of worlds and creatures, saviors and snakes.
 John Williams music swells to proper grandeur with “Battle Of The Heroes”.

 True, you still have to suffer dialogue like “Hold me, Ani.
-Hold me, like you did by the lake on Naboo…where there was nothing but our love…”, but there a decent number of scenes with real power.
+Hold me, like you did by the lake on Naboo…where there was nothing but our love…”, but there are a decent number of scenes with real power.
 As with all in the series, the art direction is fabulous, especially here in the volcanic showstopper that tops it off.
 It received but one Oscar nomination, for Makeup; that wonderful set design left in outer space.
 Reviews were good, box-office pods lit up with $848,800,000.
 Episode III makes for a satisfying conclusion to the trio.
 Then—the saga slept (apart from obscene price-jacking of DVD editions) until 2015, when The Force awakened anew, in fresh hands, with an eager audience from several generations.

 It’s too easy for adults to snidely ignore or simply forget (in blissful grownup-itude) that the vast majority of movies that aim to please not curmudgeons but crowds (and bring money back on their investment, if you can imagine such a ghastly philistine thing) are written in a tightrope-walk that seeks to be both enjoyable and understandable to people aged four-to-foregone, a task easier said than done.
 Lucas can be forgiven trying to make kids happy (OMG, what a terrible thing) with a rollicking adventure, keep teens glued with gadgets and design, and have older seat-holders grin with acknowledgment of his deft weaving of a tale-tapestry that mixes varied mythology, contemporary social issues, astonishing imagination, flabbergasting craft and gobsmacking technical skill with good old-fashioned sword fights into a millennium-spanning falcon of fun.
-People that “hate Star Wars”/Potter/Batman/Bond/et. al are likely to be the type of buzzkill fart that looks at the Grand Canyon and sees a big, hot ditch.
+People that “hate Star Wars”/Potter/Batman/Bond/et. al are likely to be the type of buzzkill fart that looks at the Grand Canyon and see a big, hot ditch.